Ombudsman and Senior Leadership Team

 Assistant Ombudsman, Early Resolution

 Most recently, James worked at Medibank in health program operations and complaint resolution.
-James previously worked at the TIO as Executive Officer to the Ombudsman and Manager Industry Improvement.
-He has also held regulatory roles at the ACMA and the Department of Immigration.
+James previous experience includes earlier roles at the TIO, along with regulatory and compliance roles at the ACMA and the Department of Immigration.

 Assistant Ombudsman, Dispute Resolution